 What is good conduct?

-At its core, good conduct means focusing on customers.
+At its core, good conduct means a focus on customers.
 The result is good customer outcomes.
 It requires sound systems and controls, being disciplined about meeting compliance obligations, and good disclosure.
 Most importantly, it needs to be part of an organisation’s culture.
 This includes setting clear expectations, but it is even more important to lead by example and to demonstrate consequences if those expectations are not met.

 In all workplaces, people look to examples set by their colleagues, and especially their leaders, for a sense of whether formal conduct expectations are real, or just rhetoric.
 They also observe whether there are clear consequences, including for the leadership, if those expectations are not met.

 In other words, conduct is what actually happens regardless of the systems, controls and formal rules that are in place.
-From a customer’s perspective, it means:

-What the provider does:
+We believe the following factors form a good conduct profile, and this is what we will use when we address conduct issues:

-Whether the provider has the skills and experience to competently provide the right service or product to the customer, and can meet professional standards of care.
+The provider has the skills and experience to competently provide the right service or product to the customer, and can meet professional standards of care.

-Whether the cost of the product or servicesignificantly reduces the provider’s ability to meet the customer’s needs, by significantly reducing the return they get from it.
+The cost of the product or service does not significantly reduce the provider’s ability to maintain a sustainable business and ensures it is in a position to honour commitments made to customers.

-How the provider does it:

-Whether the customer’s interest and the provider’s business interests are clearly aligned, and any arrangements with associated parties are transparent.
+The provider has made any arrangements with, and the effect of, any arrangements with associated or related parties transparent.

-Regardless of the appearance of alignment, whether the provider will actually act in the customer’s interest, and has the attitude and behaviourproduces good conduct, from the leadership down.
+The provider has a culture that encourages good conduct, from the leadership down..

-Whether the provider will act with integrity, fulfil their responsibilities and obligations, and act honestly and fairly.
+The provider will act with integrity, fulfil their responsibilities and obligations, and act honestly and fairly.

-Whether the provider has checks and balances to support good conduct, and identify and address poor conduct (including complaints and disputes resolution).
+The provider has checks and balances to support good conduct, and identify and address poor conduct (including complaints and disputes resolution).

-Whether the provider can convincingly demonstrate all of this in a clear, concise and compelling way.
+The provider can convincingly demonstrate all of this in a clear, concise and compelling way.

-We believe these factors form a good conduct profile, and this is what we will use when we address conduct issues.

 Good conduct profile framework